Autoregressive Action Sequence Learning for Robotic Manipulation: Experiments

 \textbf{How does chunk size affect performance?} Instead of predicting only the next token, our chunking causal transformer (CCT) is able to predict a variable number of next tokens, that is, a chunk of actions.
 Figure~\ref{fig:chunk-plot} illustrates the relationship between chunk size and success rate.
 The first plot shows that larger chunks significantly improve policy performance, a trend also observed by ACT~\citep{zhao2023aloha}.
 This advantage of chunking actions seems generalizable to high-frequency control in short-horizon tasks.
-Interestingly, while larger chunk sizes for joint positions improve performance, one-shot predictions, where both end-effector waypoints and joint positions are predicted simultaneously, yield inferior results, as in Table~\ref{tab:generation-mode}.
+Interestingly, while larger chunk sizes for joint positions improve performance, action chunking without autoregression, where both end-effector waypoints and joint positions are predicted simultaneously, yields inferior results, as in Figure~\ref{tab:generation-mode}.

 The second plot indicates that for Push-T, policy performance is largely insensitive to the chunk size of low-level trajectories because the standard deviation of the success rate ranges between 1 and 2.
 In this case, a moderate chunk size can be a better choice, given the common practice of executing only the first few predicted actions and then rerunning the policy, a test-time technique reduces error accumulation.
 This technique benefits from a moderate chunk size through early termination of autoregressive generation without sacrificing performance or computational efficiency.